 The 2019 Wellington Housing and Business Development Capacity Assessment (HBA) was completed regionally by the councils of Wellington’s major urban areas.
 This included Upper Hutt City, Hutt City, Wellington City, Porirua City, and Kapiti Coast District Councils.
 The HBA is a requirement of the National Policy Statement for Urban Development Capacity (NPS-UDC).

 The report was released in November 2019.
-The HBA evaluates housing and business demand over a 30-year period from 2017 - 2047.
+The HBA evaluated housing and business demand over a 30-year period from 2017 - 2047.
 This demand is compared against land that is currently available or identified as a future growth area, in order to test whether each city can meet projected demand.
-The assessment also looks at the capacity of three waters (drinking water, wastewater and stormwater), roading and other infrastructure required to service development.
+The assessment also looked at the capacity of three waters (drinking water, wastewater and stormwater), roading and other infrastructure required to service development.